 Health Organization said.”
 (560 dead amid fears of humanitarian

-collapse in Yemen
+collapse in Yemen, Washington Post)

 aggression invoking the thinnest of pretexts, that it wanted to “restore the